 After you load Robot Schedule, you must enter a license code in order to use the product.
-If you haven't received a license code, contact your Regional Sales Manager.
+If you have not received a license code, contact your Regional Sales Manager.

 Execute the following command on the IBM i to open the Installed Robot Products panel: